Museuminsel -Five museums on one island.

 The Neues Museum is open from 10am to 6pm 7 days per week and is open until 8pm on Thursdays.
 Last admission is one hour before closing.

-It is possible to book a multiple museum ticket online to save queuing and you may also find you have discount admissions with your Berlin Pass.
+It is possible to book a multiple museum ticket online to save queuing.
+You may also find you have discount admissions with your Berlin Pass.